developwithpassion/vrundler/README.md

 # A git group allows you to specify a git user you wish to clone vim plugins from
 git github_user('vim-scripts') do
   # A bundle is a named vim plugin repo for the user, you can specify
-  # multiple by separating each plugin with a comma, this is useful if you are
+  # multiple as the method accepts a splat of bundles, this is useful if you are
   # getting multiple plugins from a single author, you can also specify each plugin
   # with separate calls to: bundle '[PLUGIN]'
   bundle 'dbext.vim',